Search Engine Market Share in 2021

 Handling over 90 percent of all search queries worldwide, Google is undoubtedly dominating the global search engine market share.

 Google reigns supreme in the US with a similar dominance in the US search engine market share.
-The only difference comes in a slight fall in market share for Google: 88.3 percent compared to 91.98 percent worldwide.
+The only difference comes in a slight fall in market share for Google: it makes up 88.84 percent of the US market share, compared to 92 percent worldwide.

-Next on the list of the top search engines in the US are Bing, with a market share of 6.54 percent, and Yahoo! with 3.51 percent.
-While the top three search engines in the US parallel that of the most popular search engines used worldwide, that’s where the similarity ends.
+Next on the list of the top search engines in the US is Bing, with a market share of 5.35 percent.
+While the top two search engines in the US parallel that of the most popular search engines used worldwide, that’s where the similarity ends.

-Following Bing and Yahoo!, the fourth- and fifth-most used search engines in the US are DuckDuckGo at 1.29 percent and Ecosia at 0.13 percent.
-Google’s dominance in the US search engine market is even more impressive when it comes to search queries carried out on mobile phones, with 95.29 percent of all mobile search queries handled by Google, as opposed to 79.94 percent on desktops and 78.74 percent on tablets.
+Google’s dominance in the US search engine market is even more impressive when it comes to search queries carried out on mobile phones, with 94.44 percent of all mobile search queries handled by Google, as opposed to 81.74 percent on desktops and 78.34 percent on tablets.